 Charles A. S. Hall.
 2012.
 Energy Return on Investment.
 Post Carbon Institute.

-Hall, C.A.S., R. Powers and W. Schoenberg.
+Source: Hall, C.A.S., R. Powers, W. Schoenberg.
 2008.
 Peak oil, EROI, investments and the economy in an uncertain future.
-Pp. 1 13-136 in Pimentel, David. (ed).
+Pimentel, D. (ed).
 Renewable Energy Systems: Environmental and Energetic Issues.
 Elsevier London

 A short excerpt from this 24 page paper:

 Real fuels must have EROIs of 5 or 10 or more returned on invested to not be subsidized by petroleum or coal in many ways, such as the construction of the vehicles and roads that use them. the scale of the problem can be seen by the fact that we presently use more fossil energy in the US than is fixed by all green plant production, including all of our croplands and all of our forests (Pimentel, D. Personal communication).